PopeJuliusII/leetcode/Problem 303 - Range Sum Query - Immutable/explanation.md

 ### Solution 1: Explanation

-This solution is uses a prefix array to determine the sum between two points.
+This solution uses a prefix array to determine the sum between two points.
 Essentially, if you know the sum from indices 0 to x and 0 to y, and x < y, then you can compute the sum between